Professor Michaela Mahlberg PhD

 As a corpus linguist, I am interested in language as a social phenomenon and the way in which we use language to understand and shape the world we live in.
 A large part of my research focuses on the language of Dickens’s fiction, literary linguistics, and discourse analysis.

-I am currently PI on the AHRC funded CLiC Dickens project.
+I am currently Principal Investigator on the AHRC funded CLiC Dickens project.

 I speak about Corpus Linguistics on this Hay Levels video (i.e. a 3-minute masterclass for A-level students).

 Michaela Mahlberg is part of the Birmingham Plastics Network, an interdisciplinary team of more than 40 academics working together to shape the fate and sustainable future of plastics.
 This unique team brings together chemists, environmental scientists, philosophers, linguists, economists, artists, writers, lawyers and experts in many other fields, to holistically address the global plastics problem.

 - 2008 Certificate in Professional Studies (CPS) in Learning and Teaching in Higher Education (University of Liverpool, UK)

 - 2004 PhD in English Linguistics (Universität des Saarlandes, Saarbrücken, Germany)